ganrad/aks-aspnet-sqldb-rest/README.md

 6. Update the **appsettings.json** file.

-    In this step, we will reset the values for *User ID*, *Password* and *Azure SQL Server prefix* with variable tokens in the *appsettings.json* file.
-These values will be injected in the Claims API build (CI) pipeline in Azure DevOps in Section [F].
+    In the *appsettings.json* file, replace the values for *User ID*, *Password* and *Azure SQL Server prefix* with variable tokens.
+The token values will be injected when the Claims API build (CI) pipeline is executed in Azure DevOps (in Section [F]).

-    In the Linux VM terminal window, edit the **appsettings.json** file using **vi** or **nano** editor and substitute variable tokens (highlighted in yellow) as shown in the screenshot below.
-Save this file.
+    In the Linux VM terminal window, edit the **appsettings.json** file using **vi** or **nano** editor.
+Substitute variable tokens as shown in the screenshot below (highlighted in yellow).
+After updating this file, save it.

     ![alt tag](./images/C-01.PNG)